Childhood immunisation programme

 It is important to bring your child for vaccination at the time they are invited to help keep them healthy and protect them from serious diseases.

-If they missed any of the vaccinations they were invited to, speak to your GP or health visitor for advice.
+If they miss any of the vaccines they were invited to, speak to your GP or health visitor.
+They will advise what vaccination your child should get and when.

 When and where your child will get vaccines